 The sequel, Radiant Dawn, gives this role to Begnion, which, unlike Daein, actually is an empire.
 The Dawn Brigade of Daein, the Greil Mercenaries of Crimea, and the empress of Begnion end up fighting against the empire's corrupt senate.

-Mystery of the Emblem offers an interesting case - the country of Archanea was a kingdom, then Hardin came to the throne and renamed it as an empire, changing practically nothing else about it save for its motivations.
-It's the antagonistic nation of the game.
+Mystery of the Emblem offers an interesting case - the Holy Kingdom of Archanea was a steadfast ally during the previous war.
+However, when Hardin ascended to the throne, he rechristened it the Holy Archanean Empire, changing practically nothing else about it save for its motivations; it's the antagonistic nation of the game.

-The Covenant is a theocratic empire of multiple alien species lead by religious zealots on a crusade to assimilate every race in the galaxy and reveal the divine truth of the Forerunners, whom they keep as their gods.
-The Covenant teaches that by recovering extant Forerunner technology - holy relics - they will discover the locations of the "sacred rings" and obtain the means to embark upon the 'Great Journey' - following in the path of the Forerunners and becoming gods themselves.
+The Covenant is a theocratic empire of multiple alien species lead by religious zealots on a crusade to assimilate every race in the galaxy and reveal the divine truth of the Forerunners, whom they revere as gods.
+The Covenant teaches that by recovering extant Forerunner technology ("holy relics"), they will discover the locations of the Halos ("sacred rings") and obtain the means to embark upon the "Great Journey" - following in the path of the Forerunners and becoming gods themselves.
 In the year 2525 AD, the Covenant embarked on a holy war against Humanity, proclaiming the entire race to be an abomination to the gods.
-In reality, the true motivation behind the war was to erase all evidence - the humans included - indicating a special connection between Mankind and the Forerunner legacy.
-The Covenant came dangerously close to achieving its goals, pushing the human race to the brink of extinction over the course of a protracted interstellar war and obtaining the means to activate the Halo Array, which would lead to the destruction of all life in the galaxy.
-However, at the climax of the conflict the Covenant was sundered; shattering into warring factions upon the public revelation that there was no 'Great Journey' and the concurrent betrayal of the Elites by the Prophets.
-The UNSC was able to forge a temporary alliance with the forsaken Elites and destroy the orthodox Covenant, securing the continued survival of Humanity.
+In reality, the true motivation behind the war was to erase all evidence indicating a special connection between Mankind and the Forerunners.
+The Covenant came dangerously close to achieving its goals, pushing the human race to the brink of extinction over the course of a protracted interstellar war and obtaining the means to activate the Halos, which in fact had no function but to kill all life in the galaxy.
+However, at the climax of the conflict the Covenant was torn asunder; shattering into a multitude of warring factions upon the betrayal of the Elites by the Prophets and the concurrent revelation that there was no "Great Journey".
+The UNSC was able to forge a alliance with the more human-friendly Elites and defeat what was left of the original Covenant, securing the continued survival of Humanity.

 The United Nations Space Command is the military, scientific, and colonial administration agency of human space in the twenty-sixth century.
-The UNSC is viewed by many of its own citizens as an oppressive, totalitarian empire, and indeed had La Résistance fighting it, though they are portrayed as fanatical terrorists and mass-murderers rather than romantic freedom fighters struggling to strike down the evil empire and replace it with a more benign polity.
-By the time the events of the games take place, most of the La Résistance has been wiped out by the Covenant and the UNSC had tightened its control over the surviving worlds, forcing the civilian governments cede their limited autonomy to the military hierarchy.
-As it stands the UNSC proved to be the stronger empire in the end and is the dominant interstellar power in the Orion-Cygnus Arm by the time Halo 4 takes place, as evidenced by the fragmentation of the Covenant and demonstrated by the commissioning of the Infinity and the SPARTAN-IV program.
+The UNSC is viewed by many of its own citizens as an oppressive, totalitarian empire, and indeed had its hands full fighting the Insurrectionists (though they are portrayed more as fanatical terrorists and mass-murderers rather than romantic freedom fighters).
+By the time of the first game, most of the Insurrection had been wiped out by the Covenant and the UNSC had tightened its control over the surviving worlds, with the central civilian government ceding to it most of its remaining powers.
+With the dissolution of the Covenant, the UNSC is currently one of the dominant interstellar powers in the Orion-Cygnus Arm (despite an Insurrectionist resurgence), as demonstrated by the commissioning of the Infinity and the SPARTAN-IV program.

 The latter being an allusion to the real-life Second Triumvirate.
-To be fair, the Triumvirate has no territories it controls, just a network of agents and blackened ruins where they have attacked.
+The Triumvirate has no territories it controls, just a network of agents and blackened ruins where they have attacked.
 It is explicitly stated they don't care who rules as long as the Jedi are wiped out, since they would be unchallenged to do anything they want.

 Both of those pale in comparison with the True Sith Empire, hiding in the Outer Rim, gathering strength to attack the weakened Republic.
 In fact, according to the novel Star Wars: The Old Republic: Revan, Revan is the only reason why the Sith Emperor doesn't immediately strike at the Republic, which, thanks to Revan himself, is quite vulnerable to attack.
 Instead, he manages to keep the Emperor doubting for 300 years before the attack finally happens.